🇪🇺 European Union EU-Wide

 With only five weeks until the June 7, 2026 transposition deadline, no EU member state has formally notified full implementation of the Pay Transparency Directive.
 The European Commission has confirmed there will be no extensions.

-Sweden is closest – its bill passed the Riksdag and takes effect July 1, just three weeks late.
+Sweden is the most advanced – its bill passed the Riksdag and takes effect July 1, just three weeks late, with scope extended to employers with 10+ employees.
 Denmark and the Netherlands are targeting January 2027.
-France hopes for legislation by late 2026.
-Spain only opened its prior consultation on April 24, meaning it has not even begun drafting legislation.
+France hopes for legislation by summer 2026 but is likely to slip to late in the year.
+Ireland’s draft bill covers only partial implementation (recruitment transparency), with IBEC lobbying for a one-year delay.
+Spain only opened its prior consultation on April 24 – meaning it has not even begun drafting legislation.

-For job seekers, the directive will require salary ranges in job advertisements, ban “what’s your current salary?” questions during recruitment, and give employees the right to request pay information about colleagues doing equivalent work.
-Employers with 100+ staff will face regular pay gap reporting obligations.
+Why this matters for remote job seekers: the directive will require salary ranges in job advertisements across the EU, ban “what’s your current salary?” questions during recruitment, and give employees the right to request pay information about colleagues doing equivalent work.
+Employers with 100+ staff will face regular gender pay gap reporting obligations.
+For remote workers applying across borders, this creates unprecedented visibility into compensation practices – you’ll be able to compare what a role pays in the Netherlands versus what the same employer offers in Spain, using data the employer is legally required to publish.